 After St Stephen’s Cathedral, a few blocks away is the Graben Vienna.
 It is an upscale and trendy shopping street in the heart of the inner city.
 This is a perfect place to shop or rest for lunch.

-If you are interested to learn more about the history of Vienna, then you can take this guided walking tour.
+If you are interested in learning more about the history of Vienna, then you can take this guided walking tour.

 After lunch, venture to view the Hundertwasserhaus.
 The Hundertwasserhaus is an apartment building located in Vienna.
 This is unique as it was built after the idea and concept of Austrian artist Friedensreich Hundertwasser.

 For a night’s stay, choose the Trend Austria Hotel.
-We loved the location as it is close to the city center and be can be accessed via the Rathaus Underground Station (public transportation).
+We loved the location as it is close to the city center and can be accessed via the Rathaus Underground Station (public transportation).
 Book your stay here

 Day 11 Explore more of Vienna Austria